[Investigation] Moscow using far right to infiltrate EU parliament

 Finnish activist Johan Bäckman, who was declared persona non grata in Estonia and Moldova for his pro-Kremlin activities, and who received, in 2018, a 12-month suspended jail sentence for aggravated defamation and stalking of Finnish journalist Jessikka Aro who investigated the Russian troll factory.

-Montenegrin anti-Nato activist Igor Damjanović writing for the IN4S website and regularly commenting for Russian state-aligned media.
+Montenegrin anti-Nato activist Igor Damjanović, writing for the IN4S website and regularly commenting for Russian state-aligned media.

-Volker Tschapke, a German functionary of AFRIC, a network of agents of Russian influence in Africa and Europe created by the structures of Russian US-sanctioned businessman Yevgeny Prigozhin.
+Volker Tschapke, a German functionary of Afric, a network of agents of Russian influence in Africa and Europe created by the structures of Russian US-sanctioned businessman Yevgeny Prigozhin.

 A former member of the Election Commission of Bulgaria, Martin Raykov, and a vice chairman of the Bulgarian centre-left party Alternative for Bulgarian Revival, Lyubomira Gancheva.

-While in Crimea, the passengers of the Severstal plane were joined by yet another European "observer", Jevgenijs Korols, one of the leaders of the Latvian anti-immigrant, Eurosceptic and openly pro-Russian Action party.
+While in Crimea, the passengers of the Severstal plane were joined by yet another European "observer", Jevgenijs Korols, one of the leaders of the Latvian anti-immigrant, eurosceptic, and openly pro-Russian Action party.

 The French part of the delegation was led by Thierry Mariani, the former centre-right MP (2012-2017) and, earlier, minister of transport (2010-2012), who joined the far-right National Rally in 2019 and was elected as an MEP that year.